 - Be sure to chill your bowl and whisk attachment before beginning this recipe.
 Also be sure you use cold cream, straight from the fridge.
 The coldness helps the whipped cream to come together much faster, allows for maximum yield in terms of volume, and ensures a smooth, pleasant texture in your finished product.
 No grainy, limp whipped cream here!

 - This Whipped Cream recipe is best made just before serving.
 If you need to prepare it ahead of time, prepare it the same day and whip it again for a minute or two before serving to allow air bubbles to be added back in

 - Use the freshest cream you can.
 Ideally, buy fresh cream the same day you're going to whip it.
 This will make for the very best whipped cream

-- Make the Whipped Cream: Pour the cream and vanilla into the chilled bowl and whisk on high for a few minutes until loose peaks can be formed with the cream.
-(Tip: Lift the whisk slowly out of the cream and look at the shape of the peak at the end of it.
-You should see a lazy curve that gently falls to the side).
-Sift the confectioner’s sugar into the cream and continue to whisk on high until the whipped cream holds a stiff peak (Tip: The peak of the whipped cream should remain in place when you lift the whisk out of it).
-Be careful not to over-whisk the whipped cream or it will curdle and begin to turn into butter
+- Pour the cream and vanilla into the chilled bowl and whisk on high for a few minutes until loose peaks can be formed with the cream.
+Pro Tip: Lift the whisk slowly out of the cream and look at the shape of the peak at the end of it.
+You should see a lazy curve that gently falls to the side.
+Sift the powdered sugar into the cream and continue to whisk on high until the whipped cream holds a stiff peak Pro Tip: The peak of the whipped cream should remain in place when you lift the whisk out of it.
+Be careful not to over-whisk the whipped cream or it will curdle and begin to turn into butter.

-- Serve: Serve right away or cover tightly and refrigerate for up to 4 hours.
-You may want to whisk the whipped cream again briefly before serving, as it may separate and become limp in the fridge
+- Serve right away or cover tightly and refrigerate for up to 4 hours.
+You may want to whisk the whipped cream again briefly before serving, as it may separate and become limp in the fridge.

 - Whipped cream is best when it's eaten right away after preparing